Padding: As protection

 Padding is also added to clothing for insulation or cushioning reasons.
 Thus, many coats and outergarments (especially those for outdoor use in cold climates) are padded with such materials as felt or down or feathers or artificial insulations.
 Cushioning padding is included in some sporting goods, especially those intended for use in combat sports (e.g., fencing, some martial arts, etc.).
-Garments intended for actual use in combat were once commonly padded (e.g., by warriors in the Aztec empire, by the ancient Greeks under armor, or by the Japanese until the mid-19th century), but have largely been replaced by light armor made of, for instance, Kevlar.
+Garments intended for actual use in combat were once commonly padded (e.g., by warriors in the Aztec Empire, by the ancient Greeks under armor, or by the Japanese until the mid-19th century), but have largely been replaced by light armor made of, for instance, Kevlar.
 If included in a vest, such armor makes a bullet-proof vest.
 Padding is also used by athletes in sports where friction is an issue, most notably in cycling shorts where it is termed a cycling pad.

+Padding is used in some clothing and wearable equipment to provide cushioning, insulation, or protection from impact.
+In sportswear padded areas may help reduce the force transferred to the body during contact or falls.
+Rugby shoulder pads, for example, are designed to absorb and spread impact forces during play.

+Protective padding can be made from foam, elastomeric materials, or engineered textile structures.
+These materials are used in wearable protective products such as knee protectors, elbow pads, shin guards, helmets, motorcycle jackets, and boxing gloves.
+Research on knee protectors has examined three-dimensional knitted padding as a possible alternative to conventional elastomeric padding, with attention to impact absorption, comfort, flexibility, and breathability.